Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 Here’s an article that talks about how to gain ITTO knowledge without breaking the head to memorize all the ITTOs.

-PMP myth #10: PMP gets you higher salary, better job
+PMP myth #10: PMP gets you a higher salary, better job

 PMI’s gloal survey indicates that project managers with PMP earn as much as 20% higher than those without PMP certification.